universitytheater/utheater.github.io/_shows/2022/spring/trail-oregon.md

     bio: is a third-year Computer Science and Creative Writing major.
 You might've seen her previous work in *Love's Labour's Lost*.
 She'd like to thank everyone who helped realize the set that was only on paper just a few months ago!
   - name: Carolyn Johansen
     role: Costume Designer
-    bio: is a third year Economics and Data Science major.
+    bio: is a third-year Economics and Data Science major.
 She has previously worked on *Original Sin* (Costume Designer) and *Love's Labour's Lost* (Costume Designer).
   - name: Daisy Marshall
     role: Props Designer
     bio: is a second-year Sociology major and Media, Arts, and Design minor.
 He previously designed for *Original Sin* (Lighting Designer) and the *Ah Wing and the Automaton Eagle* workshop (Props Designer).
 His work this time around included buying nerf weapons with school funds, sliding in with goofy online purchases right under the wire, and putting too many lobster .pngs on illegal tender.
 He's incredibly grateful to the whole cast and crew for this opportunity.